dockerimages/https-gitlab.com-gitlab-org-omnibus-gitlab/doc/settings/database.md

 1. [Reconfigure GitLab][] for the changes to take effect.
 This will result in a database restart.

-### Store PostgreSQL data in a different directory

-By default, everything is stored under `/var/opt/gitlab/postgresql`, controlled by the `postgresql['dir']` attribute.

-This consists of:

-1. The database socket will be `/var/opt/gitlab/postgresql/.s.PGSQL.5432`.
-This is controlled by `postgresql['unix_socket_directory']`
-1. The `gitlab-psql` system user will have its `HOME` directory set to this.
-This is controlled by `postgresql['home']`
-1. The actual data will be stored in `/var/opt/gitlab/postgresql/data`

-To change the location of the PostgreSQL data

-CAUTION: **Caution:**
-If you have an existing database, you need to move the data to the new location first

-CAUTION: **Caution:**
-This is an intrusive operation.
-It cannot be done without downtime on an existing installation

-1. Stop GitLab if this is an existing installation: `gitlab-ctl stop`.
-1. Update `postgresql['dir']` to the desired location.
-1. Run `gitlab-ctl reconfigure`.
-1. Start GitLab `gitlab-ctl start`.

 ### Upgrade packaged PostgreSQL server

 `omnibus-gitlab` provides a command `gitlab-ctl pg-upgrade` to update the packaged